ianthetechie/SwiftCGI/README.md

 5. Run the project
 6. Configure nginx to serve fcgi from your application (localhost, port 9000, set up an endpoint, etc. nginx tutorial may come later if I get bored, but it'd probably be faster for you to just google how to set up an nginx fastcgi server)

-## License
+## License This project is distributed under the terms of the 2-clause
-This project is distributed under the terms of the 2-clause BSD license.
+BSD license.
 TL;DR - if the use of this product causes the death of your firstborn, I'm not responsible (provided as-is; no warranty, liability, etc.) and if you redistribute this with or without modification, you need to credit me and copy the license along with the code.
+Otherwise, you can pretty much do what you want ;)